 Drones can carry different types of cameras, including thermal imaging cameras.
 Thanks to this camera we can monitor, for example, the current state of a landfill, thus controlling its hot spots or humidity.
 We can also control and monitor environmentally protected areas or control fires in summer.

-In agronomy, drones are used to maintain and control crop fields, minimising manpower and saving money, as they can even carry out spraying tasks.
+In agronomy, agricultural drones are used, which are notable for their ability to carry out photogrammetric work.
+These agricultural drones are used to take care of and control crop fields, minimising labour and saving money, as they can even carry out fumigation tasks, which is why they are also called fumigation drones.

 Drones for racing and stunt use